bennettfisherross-design/bennettfisherross-design.github.io/README.md

   resume (a hosted PDF link, or a file you add to the repo).
 - **Fonts**: pulled from Google Fonts (Space Grotesk, Inter, IBM Plex Mono) via the `<link>` tags in each page's `<head>`.

-## Notes

-- Removed: YouTube, Patreon, Instagram, and X/Twitter links and sections — only LinkedIn remains, per the brief.
-- Design signature: corner "datum marks" on images/cards and dimension-line section dividers, referencing technical/engineering drawings — fitting for a mechanical engineering portfolio.